NeilSeligmann/plexamp-docker/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/anatosun/plexamp-docker/main/assets/icon.svg"/></p>

 This repository provides a Dockerfile and pre-built images of [Plexamp headless](https://plexamp.com/).

-It uses a FIFO pipe sink, idea for snapcast.
+It uses a FIFO pipe sink, ideal for snapcast or similar software.

 The architectures supported by this image are the following.